 Do I qualify for an "administrative forbearance?"

+The pause in payments is called an “administrative forbearance.”
+Some federal loan borrowers can take an "administrative forbearance" from making payments on their loans until August 31, 2022.
 This means you don't have to pay your payment.
+During this time interest will be at 0%.
 People who have either a Direct Loan -or- a FFEL that is "held by the federal government" can take advantage of this program.

 It is usually easy to tell if you have a Direct Loan by logging in to Studentaid.gov.
 Unfortunately, it is more difficult to find out if you have a FFEL owned by the federal government.
 You might be able to find out by calling 1-800-4-FED-AID, or calling your servicer, but it is not clear whether you can 100% trust the information you get there to be accurate.